zeckli/terrazzo-maker/README.md

 </p>

 ## Description
 `terrazzo-maker` is a dummy terrazzo pattern generator written in Typescript, and it's empowered by [D3](https://github.com/d3/d3).
-You can utilize it to creae a SVG element and convert it to a base64 string as a background image.
+You can utilize it to creae a SVG element and embed it to your page.
+Or, just generate it in base64 string and use it as source of background image.
 Hope it helps. 🦊

 ## Install
 ```